deepshah21/vue-next-level/README.md

     create BaseInput component and import it into createEvent.vue page and also see or $attr and inheritAttrs property

+    for multiselect check for vue-multi select componenets we have to use v-on="$listeners" in baseComponent so we can called on-click methods

+## 7. form validation
+    npm install vuelidate
+    in main.js
+        import Vuelidate from 'vuelidate'
+        Vue.use(Vuelidate)
+    read more from the plugins

+## 8. mixins
+    if ther is 2 components with similar functionality

+    mixins code run before the components code in lifecycle hooks in mixins we can add data propery as well but if it conflicts with componenet data than component's data have more priority than mixins' data

+    we can add mixins globaly in applications as well in main.js
+        Vue.mixin({
+            mounted(){
+                console.log("I am mixed into every components")
+            }
+        })

+    so mixins can be use in baseComponents as they have common methods mixins we can use $listeners also

 ## Following along?